 “Brilliant, sensitive and imaginative playing with resourcefulness of technique and naturalness of musicality, a striking individuality ...a pianist to watch!”
 The New York Times

 “Her musicianship was breathtaking, captivating.
 Everything was fitting together, the shaping of the sound, the choices of Tempi, dynamics, her highly refined technique that led to a greatly emotional musicality.....
 Martina Filjak proved herself to be a sensitive and insightful magician of sound and a shining star at the piano.
-It could not have been any better or more touching, more moving than this evening.”
+The evening could not having any better or more touching.”
 Süddeutsche Zeitung

 “Martina Filjak emerged as a Premium pianist” The New York Times